 Parking Appeals

-You must have completed an Administrative Review form and completed the entire process before requesting an administrative hearing.
+You must have completed an entire Administrative Review process before requesting an administrative hearing.
 You may request to have a hearing before an El Camino College parking citations hearing officer by coming in person to the El Camino Police Department within 21 days after the decision of the administrative review has been mailed to you.
 In order to request an Administrative Hearing, you must pay the full amount of the parking penalty in the form of a check or money order or claim indigence status.
 If you do not agree with the decision of the administrative hearing officer, you have the option of going on to Step III.

 Pursuant to C.V.C.
 40215(b) a person may complete an indigent status form if they can prove that they do not have the ability to post the penalty due to financial hardship in order to set up the administrative hearing.
 The appellant must complete the indigent status form and submit it along with your request for an administrative hearing for consideration.